Phone no longer turns on? Here’s what you can do about it

 Defective screen

-In most cases, you can tell if your smartphone screen is broken – for example, if it is cracked is or if you Streaks or spots in your image have – but in some cases, your LCD or OLED screen is broken without you being able to see it with the naked eye.
+In most cases, you can tell when your smartphone screen is broken – for example, if it’s cracked or if you have streaks or smudges in your image – but in some cases, your LCD or OLED screen is broken without being visible to the naked eye.
 Fortunately, a specialist with the right knowledge can figure out why your phone/screen no longer turns on.
 Do you want to solve this problem?
-Then choose a screen repair at a professional repair shop.
 At ThePhoneLab, we always perform a free diagnostic first so you know where you stand.

 Possible solution: hard reset or factory reset